-On January 14th, the New Zealand-based exchange suffered a security breach after their unscheduled maintenance, that was supposed to fix a problem with clients being unable to deposit and withdraw their funds.
-After the withdrawal of tens of thousands Ethereum tokens and coins, the service has gone dormant in order to assess the damage.
+On January 14th, the New Zealand-based exchange suffered a security breach after their unscheduled maintenance, which was supposed to fix a problem with clients being unable to deposit and withdraw their funds.
+After the withdrawal of tens of thousands of Ethereum tokens and coins, the service has gone dormant in order to assess the damage.

 On January 22nd, the New Zealand Police has made an update, saying that good progress is being made in the investigation and that the Exchange is working closely with the authorities in order to solve this investigation.
 Since then no more news was shared.

 It’s clear now, that the exchange does not have full control over their wallets, as the hacker has re-entered the wallets and started draining more funds.
-What looked like Cryptopia securing the remainder of their funds, turned out to be another wave of withdrawals that resulted in additional 1,675 ETH worth of losses from nearly 17 thousand wallets.
+What looked like Cryptopia securing the remainder of their funds, turned out to be another wave of withdrawals that resulted in an additional 1,675 ETH worth of losses from nearly 17 thousand wallets.

-What’s unusual here is that some users have still been depositing funds to the hacked addresses, even after the news were widely spread.
+What’s unusual here is that some users have still been depositing funds to the hacked addresses, even after the news was widely spread.
 It looks like most of these transactions were made directly from mining pools, which had likely automated the process in order to liquidate the mined coins immediately.

 Since some of Cryptopia’s hot wallets seem to be in control of the hacker, it might be reasonable to claim, that all funds stored in them are in a way already stolen, they just haven’t all been moved to one place.

 Below you can see an updated AMLT Risk Report for the main address containing stolen crypto from Cryptopia, the risk rating has increased following the further investigation and newly made transactions: